smknstd/modern-php-cheatsheet/README.md

 ![php-version-74](https://shields.io/badge/php->=7.4-blue)

 Short closures, also called arrow functions, are an alternative way of writing [anonymous functions](https://www.php.net/manual/en/functions.anonymous.php) in a shorter syntax.
-The main goal of short closures is to reduce verbosity when possible.
+The main goal of short closures is to reduce verbosity when it is possible : if there is only a single expression.

-Here is an example of a simple closure :
+Here is an example of a simple closure with only one expression :

 ```php
 $foo = function ($bar) {